brownplt/B2T2/Competitors/TypeScript/Datasheet.md

 ### Which examples are inexpressible?
 Why?

+All examples are expressible.

 ### Which examples’ expressibility is unknown?
 Why?

+All examples are expressible.

+### Which examples are only partially expressible?
+Why, and what’s missing?

+Please see the comments in [ExamplePrograms.ts](ExamplePrograms.ts)

 ### Which examples can be expressed more precisely than in the benchmark?
 How?

+Please see the comments in [ExamplePrograms.ts](ExamplePrograms.ts)

 ### How direct is the mapping from the pseudocode in the benchmark to representations in your system?
 How complex is the encoding?

+The mapping is trivial most of the time.
+Constraints must be translated to type annotations.
+This part of translation is similar to the translation of TableAPI.
+Sometimes explicit casts must be inserted to convince the type system (e.g. in quizScoreFilter).

 ## Errors